ptavarez/tic_tac_dro_project/README.md

 - Add messaging for the user when the game is over (win or draw)

 Easier typed than done though ^.^

+After:

+That was A LOT harder than I expected.
+I had to rework my game engine a little bit to make it work with my user interface...
+But I got it done.
+Figuring out what code to use to solve certain problems was pretty challenging.
+I still got some work to do with the user interface, but for now I need to move to the game's API.
+Thing's I still need to work on is not repeating code, a better way of resetting the board, and some styling.

 ## Game API